 A: If there is a button instance called b1, you may add menu shortcut by calling b1.setMnemonic(‘F’), so the user may be able to use Alt+F to click the button.

-- How to get file extension in Java
+- How to shuffle list elements in Java

-- How to remove vowels from a string in Java
+- How to write JSON object to File in Java